chiminey/chiminey/docs/smartconnector.rst

   #. :ref:`registering <sc_registration>` the new smart connector with the Chiminey platform.

-Each tasks are discussed below by  creating an example smart connector.
+Each of the three tasks is discussed below by  creating an example smart connector.
 This  smart connector  generates a random number with a timestamp,  and then writes the output to a file.

 **NB**: Login to the Chiminey docker container.